fwsGonzo/bigassm/README.md

 It is written for C++17 (although currently does not use any fancy features, so should be C++11 compatible).

-Since there is no ELF format for 128-bit anything, it produces raw binaries.
+While there is no ELF format for 128-bit anything, this assembler outputs an ELFCLASS128 file that uses a could-be 128-bit ELF format.
+It is loadable by libriscv.

 ## Simple one-pass